APWT Newsletter

 Selwyn Predator Free 2050 Fund Grant (August 2025)

 The Arthur's Pass Wildlife Trust has been successful in it's application to the Selwyn District Council's Predator Free 2050 Fund.
 Our application was for the purchase of 20 Trapinator possum kill traps fitted with Celium monitoring nodes.
-Because Encounter Solutions was able to provide us refurbished Celium nodes, further traps may likely be obtained in the coming months, after we sort through the foibles of this trapping system.
+An additional 15 traps without nodes was also purchased as Encounter Solutions was able to provide us refurbished Celium nodes at a reduced cost, so these additional traps could be purchased from the budget.

 The APWT has been unable to effectively do any possum control in the Bealey Valley / Bealey Spur areas since 2008, when use of pesticide controls were prohibited due to the possible negative interactions with scrounging kea.
 These traps will allow the Trust to target specific areas for possums for a time before "leap-frogging" the traps to a new location.
 Remote monitoring of the traps will allow the traps to remain active for longer, and prudently cleared.
 The servicing of these traps is done by volunteers.